AetherraLabs/Aetherra/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or examples about the feature request here.

+**Spec→Tests Gate Considerations**
+Please check all that apply:

+- [ ] This feature requires new or updated tests (unit, integration, capabilities)
+- [ ] This feature needs docs updates (env vars, endpoints, user guides)
+- [ ] This feature exposes new metrics or observability data
+- [ ] This feature has security/policy implications (capabilities, tokens, signatures)

 <!-- SPDX-License-Identifier: GPL-3.0-or-later -->
 <!-- SPDX-FileCopyrightText: 2025 Aetherra Labs and Contributors -->